Nocrex/tf2-image-crash-fix/README.md

 # Linux fix for Decal Crashers
 ## WARNING: I CANNOT CONFIRM THAT THIS IS SAFE, IF YOUR ACCOUNT GETS VAC-BANNED DON'T BLAME ME

+I have no idea how VAC actually determines cheats on Linux, so use at your own risk.
 For this reason I will also not be providing binaries.

 Usage
 ---